s0lst1ce/PixelBrawl/README.md

 ##### With python:

+If you have the python interpreter installed the first thing you should do is to install pygame by running:

+- UNIX: `pip3 install pygame`
+- Windows: `pip install pygame --user` .
+The user option can be omitted if you installed python only for your user.

-If you have the python interpreter installed all you have to do is to download the source code of the latest stable (`v0.3-a3`) or experimental (`master-branch`) version.
+Then download the source code of the latest stable (`v0.3-a3`) or experimental (`master-branch`) version.
 Extract the source code into a directory then open a terminal (or command prompt under windows) in the directory and type:

 - UNIX: `python3 main.py`
 - Windows: `py main.py`